Cranbrook Japanese Garden

 SUPPORT THE NEW ENTRANCE GARDEN – THE NEXT PHASE OF THE REHABILITATION MASTER PLAN

 Cranbrook Center for Collections and Research commissioned Sadafumi Uchiyama to design the master plan for the rehabilitation of the Cranbrook Japanese Garden.
 Completed in 2019 and updated in 2022, the plan respects the integrity and historic features of the Booth-era landscape while also enhancing its significance as a Japanese-style garden.
-Highlights include a new Entrance Garden and gazebo, a new viewing pavilion near the Northeast Landing, and enhanced cascades below the East Water Gate and above the Japanese Bridge.
-When complete, the rehabilitated Japanese Garden will be accessible with new ramped paths and wooden bridges along the edge of the pond.
+Highlights include a new Entrance Garden and Azumaya, a viewing pavilion, and enhanced cascades below the East Water Gate and above the Japanese Bridge.
+When complete, the rehabilitated Japanese Garden will be accessible with new ramped paths.

 The creation of the Entrance Garden is the next phase of the rehabilitation.
 The Entrance Garden will feature a new path with stone steps leading down into the garden, and a long wooden bench inspired by the Ryōanji stone garden in Kyoto.
 To learn more about the Entrance Garden and what you can do to support its creation, please contact Cranbrook Center for Collections and Research Director Gregory Wittkopp at 248.645.3315 or gwittkopp@cranbrook.edu.